-Pin Name I/O Pin Description CQ Echo Clock CQ referenced with respect to C. This is a free running clock and is synchronized to the input clock for output data (C) of the QDR II.
-In single clock mode, CQ is generated with respect to K. The timing for the echo clocks is shown in Switching Characteristics on page 25.
-CQ Echo Clock $\overline{CQ}$ referenced with respect to $\overline{C}$ .
+Pin Name I/O Pin Description CQ Echo clock CQ referenced with respect to C .
+This is a free running clock and is synchronized to the input clock for output data (C) of the QDR II.
+In the single clock mode, CQ is generated with respect to K. The timings for the echo clocks are shown in the Switching Characteristics on page 26.
+CQ Echo clock $\overline{CQ}$ referenced with respect to $\overline{C}$ .
 This is a free running clock and is synchronized to the input clock for output data ( $\overline{C}$ ) of the QDR II.
-In single clock mode, $\overline{CQ}$ is generated with respect to $\overline{K}$ .
-The timing for the echo clocks is shown in the Switching Characteristics on page 25.
-ZQ Input Output impedance matching input.
+In the single clock mode, CQ is generated with respect to K. The timings for the echo clocks are shown in the Switching Characteristics on page 26.
+ZQ Input Output impedance matching input .
 This input is used to tune the device outputs to the system data bus impedance.
-CQ, CQ, and $Q{[x:0]}$ output impedance are set to 0.2 x RQ, where RQ is a resistor connected between ZQ and ground.
-Alternatively, connect this pin directly to $V{DDQ}$ , which enables the minimum impedance mode.
+CQ, CQ, and $Q{[x:0]}$ output impedance are set to 0.2 × RQ, where RQ is a resistor connected between ZQ and ground.
+Alternatively, this pin can be connected directly to V DDQ , which enables the minimum impedance mode.
 This pin cannot be connected directly to GND or left unconnected.
-DOFF Input PLL turn off - Active LOW.
+DOFF Input PLL turn off - active LOW .
 Connecting this pin to ground turns off the PLL inside the device.
-The timing in the operation with the PLL turned off differs from those listed in this data sheet.
-For normal operation, connect this pin to a pull up through a 10 K $\Omega$ or less pull up resistor.
+The timings in the PLL turned off operation differs from those listed in this data sheet.
+For normal operation, this pin is connected to a pull up through a 10 K $\Omega$ or less pull-up resistor.
 The device behaves in QDR I mode when the PLL is turned off.
 In this mode, the device can be operated at a frequency of up to 167 MHz with QDR I timing.
-TDO Output Test data out (TDO) for JTAG тск Input Test clock (TCK) pin for JTAG TDI Input Test data in (TDI) pin for JTAG TMS Input Test mode select (TMS) pin for JTAG NC N/A Not connected to the die.
+TDO Output TDO for JTAG. тск Input TCK pin for JTAG.
+TDI Input TDI pin for JTAG.
+TMS Input TMS pin for JTAG.
+NC N/A Not connected to the die.
 Can be tied to any voltage level.
-NC/144M Input Not connected to the die.
+NC/72M N/A Not connected to the die.
 Can be tied to any voltage level.
-NC/288M Input Not connected to the die.
+NC/144M N/A Not connected to the die.
 Can be tied to any voltage level.
-V REF Input- Reference Reference voltage input.
+NC/288M N/A Not connected to the die.
+Can be tied to any voltage level.
+V REF Input- reference Reference voltage input .
 Static input used to set the reference level for HSTL inputs, outputs, and AC measurement points.
-V DD Power Supply Power supply inputs to the core of the device.
+V DD Power supply Power supply inputs to the core of the device.
 V SS Ground Ground for the device.
-V DDQ Power Supply Power supply inputs for the outputs of the device.
+V DDQ Power supply Power supply inputs for the outputs of the device.